Tennessee 529 Plan And College Savings Options

 There are 180 colleges and universities in the State of Tennessee.

-For just tuition alone, the average undergraduate tuition for in-state residents is $6,538 for 2020.
-The cost of tuition in Tennessee has been rising at about 2% per year.
+For just tuition alone, the average undergraduate tuition for in-state residents is $5,685 for 2022.
+The cost of tuition in Tennessee has been relatively flat for the last several years.

 See how this compares to the average cost of college here.
 Keep in mind the average student loan debt by graduating class here.